incognito666/project2/README.md

   - We extract the total number of issues assigned to each milestone.

 12. Just one issue in the milestone.
-  - We extract the total number of issues assigned to each milestone..
+  - We extract the total number of issues assigned to each milestone.

+13. Lack of communication in issues.
+  - We extract the comments field and the Question field from the Data output files.

 14. No update in the issues for a long time.
   - We extract created time, updated time for each issue.